 - Break Up to Make Up: Scott and Pamela.
 In the end, he picks Boof.

-- Bring My Yellow Pants: Harold Howard vs. Vice Principal Thorne.
+- Bring My Brown Pants: Harold Howard vs. Vice Principal Thorne.
 Point goes to Harold.

 - Comes Great Responsibility: Harold's "great power" speech to his son was a deliberate reference to Spider-Man.